 - 4.1 Some children are at greater risk of abuse both online and offline.
 This increased risk can be caused by many factors including social exclusion, isolation, discrimination and prejudice.
-To ensure that all of our pupils receive equal protection, we give special consideration to children who: - are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality - are vulnerable to being bullied, or engaging in bullying - Are missing or absent from education for prolonged periods and/or repeat occasions - are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism, at risk of being radicalised - live in chaotic or unsupportive home situations - live transient lifestyles or live away from home or in temporary accommodation - are affected by parental substance abuse, domestic violence or parental mental health needs ('Trio of vulnerability') - do not have English as a first language - experience or have experienced mental health difficulties - is a young carer - is bereaved - is showing signs of being drawn into ant-social or criminal behaviour, inc. being affected by gangs and county lines, organised crime groups, ad/or serious violence, including knife crime - is viewing problematic and/or inappropriate online content (e.g. linked to violence) or developing inappropriate relationships online - has returned home to their family from care - is privately fostered - has a parent or carer in custody - has experienced multiple suspensions, and is at risk of, or has been permanently excluded - is at risk of so-called 'honour-based abuse, such as FGM or forced marriage
+To ensure that all of our pupils receive equal protection, we give special consideration to children who: - are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality; - are vulnerable to being bullied, or engaging in bullying; - are disabled or has certain health conditions and specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - are frequently going missing/goes missing from education, home or care; - are at risk of being radicalised or exploited; - are in a family circumstance presenting challenges for the child, such as drugs and alcohol misuse, adult mental health issues and domestic abuse; - are misusing alcohol and other drugs themselves; - experience or have experienced mental health difficulties; - are a young carer; - are showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - are privately fostered; - has a parent or carer in custody, or is affected by parental offending; - has experienced multiple suspensions, or is at risk of being permanently excluded from schools/colleges and in Alternative Provision or a Pupil Referral Unit; - are at risk of so-called 'honour'-based abuse, such as FGM or forced marriage.